autoSteve/ha-solcast-solar/README.md

 Have space available for the backup to be taken.
 If it fails to back up then the migration will proceed without backup.

 For serious and unexplained issues occurring, the best course of action might be to simply remove all integration cache files, restart, and be accepting of all history being lost.

+> [!NOTE]
+>
+> Refer to the Solcast terms and conditions to determine whether your account set up following migration violates those terms.
+It is your responsibility to adhere to them.

 ## Interacting